chinapedia/wikipedia.abstract.en/Page/Bluetongue_disease.md

 Epidemiology

-Map_of_molecular_epidemiology_of_bluetongue_virus_in_Europe.gif Bluetongue has been observed in Australia, the US, Africa, the Middle East, Asia, and Europe.
+Bluetongue has been observed in Australia, the US, Africa, the Middle East, Asia, and Europe.
 An outline of the transmission cycle of BTV is illustrated in article Parasitic flies of domestic animals.

 Its occurrence is seasonal in the affected Mediterranean countries, subsiding when temperatures drop and hard frosts kill the adult midge vectors.[12]
 Viral survival and vector longevity is seen during milder winters.[13]
 A significant contribution to the northward spread of bluetongue disease has been the ability of _C. obsoletus_ and _C.pulicaris_ to acquire and transmit the pathogen, both of which are spread widely throughout Europe.
 This is in contrast to the original _C.imicola_ vector, which is limited to North Africa and the Mediterranean.
 The relatively recent novel vector has facilitated a far more rapid spread than the simple expansion of habitats north through global warming.